Avanti (region): Location

-The kingdom of Avanti covered a territory which included the region around the city of Ujjenī and the section of the Narmadā river valley between Māhissatī and Maheshwar, as well as some nearby areas.
+The kingdom of Avanti covered a territory which included the region around the city of Ujjayini and the section of the Narmadā river valley between Māhissatī and Maheshwar, as well as some nearby areas.

 Avanti was divided into a northern and a southern part by the Vindhya mountains, with the northern section, which had its capital at Ujjenī, being drained by the Sipra river as well as other streams, while the southern section was drained by the Narmadā and had its capital at Māhissatī or Māhiṣmatī.

+History

-The Haihayas of Mahishhmati
+The Haihayas of Mahishmati

 According to the Puranic accounts, the Haihayas were the earliest rulers of Avanti, who captured the region from the Nagas.
 Initially, they ruled from Mahishmati.
 Some accounts place Ujjayini as the capital of Avanti.
 Later, the whole janapada was divided into two parts with the capitals at Mahishmati and Ujjayini.
 The Haihayas were a confederation of five clans, the Vitihotras, the Bhojas, the Avantis, the Tundikeras and the Sharyatas.
 Later, the Haihayas were better known by their dominant clan - the Vitihotras.
 Ripunjaya, the last Vitihotra ruler of Ujjayini was overthrown by his amatya (minister) Pulika, who placed his son, Pradyota on the throne.

 The Mahagovindasuttanta of the Dighanikaya mentions an Avanti king Vessabhu (Vishvabhu) and his capital Mahissati (Mahishmati).
 Probably he was a Vitihotra ruler.

 Pradyota dynasty

 Pradyota was contemporary to Gautama Buddha.
 He was also known as Chandapradyota Mahasena.
 Pradyota captured the Vatsa king Udayana but later he married his daughter Vasavadatta to Udayana.
 The Mahavagga described him as cruel and according to the Majjhima Nikaya, Ajātasattu, the king of Magadha fortified Rajagriha to protect it from an invasion led by Pradyota.
 He also waged war on Pushkarasarin, king of Takshashila Pradyota's chief queen Gopalamata (mother of prince Gopala) was a disciple of Buddhist monk Mahakatyayana and constructed a stupa in Ujjayini.

-Prodyota had two sons, Gopala and Palaka.
+Pradyota had two sons, Gopala and Palaka.
 He was succeeded by Palaka.
 According to Jaina accounts Palaka ascended to the throne on the day of passing away of Mahavira.
 According to the Kathasaritsagara and the Avashyaka Kathanaka, the kingdom of Vatsa was already a part of Avanti during the reign of Palaka and a prince of the royal family was the governor of Kaushambi.
 In the Mricchakatika, Palaka was described as a tyrant who was overthrown by a popular revolt.
 This revolt placed Aryaka on the throne of Ujjayini.
 The Puranas place Nadivardhana or Vartivardhana after Aryaka.
 But these names are probably corruptions of Avantivardhana, the name of the son of Palaka according to the Kathasaritsagara or the son of Gopala according to the Nepali Brihatkatha.
 He was defeated by Shishunaga, the king of Magadha.